and Probate Law Firm

 Finally, after executing the above steps, assets are ready for distribution.
 As a good housekeeping rule, the trustee will generally mail a notice of proposed distribution before making any distributions and will receive a receipt from the beneficiaries after they have received assets.

-Given the fact that no two trusts are alike, it is generally advised to seek the guidance of an experienced Portland estate planning lawyer when administering a trust.
+Given the fact that no two trusts are alike, it is generally advised to seek the guidance of an experienced Folsom estate planning lawyer when administering a trust.
 If the living trust was set up properly and the successor trustee is capable of fulfilling their responsibilities, the administration process can generally be streamlined.

 Get in Touch